SEEG-Oxford/seegSDM/seegSDM_tutorial.md

 ### <a id="load"></a>Loading data

 Next we load in some occurrence data.
 Here we'll use fake occurrence data provided with the package, though you can import your own using e.g. ```read.csv```.
-The occurrence object has only two columns, giving the latitudes and longitudes of observations of the fake disease.
+The occurrence object has a number of different columns, giving coodinates of observations of a fake disease (both polygon and point data) as well as information needed for model fitting.

 ```r
 # load the data